-As telecommunication companies prepare to phase out dedicated leased lines, industrial communications are quickly migrating to IP.
-Still, many existing infrastructures continue to rely on T1 connections for their reliability.
+As telecommunication companies phase out dedicated leased lines and migrate their networks to IP, many existing infrastructures continue to leverage T1 connections for their reliability.

 For applications with a few channels (1-4) point to point, use the standalone box.
 In this example, the utility needed to run two RS-232 connections over a T1 line for teleprotection.